Save My VMs

 fi

-echo "Keep data for $RETENTION days"
+echo "Keep $RETENTION copies"

 done